To make a donation online, please click the “Donate Online” button here.

 As Touch’s pro bono general counsel, Stroock has provided legal and charitable support throughout Touch’s history.
 Stroock has advised Touch Foundation in many practice areas, contributing over 2,775 hours of legal service over the past ten years.

-Join Touch Foundation as we celebrate the start of the 2018 United Nations General Assembly (UNGA).
-Enjoy cocktails and hors d’oeuvres, a performance by Tanzanian neo-soul artist Koku Gonza, a live auction, and networking.
-Proceeds will benefit our work to save lives and relieve human suffering, improving healthcare in Tanzania.
-Please contact Rosemary Kokuhilwa at firstname.lastname@example.org with any questions.
+On Monday, September 17th Touch Foundation celebrated the start of the 2018 United Nations General Assembly (UNGA).
+Guests enjoyed cocktails and hors d’oeuvres, music by Kris Graham, a performance by Tanzanian neo-soul artist Koku Gonza, a silent auction, and networking.
+Proceeds benefited our work to save lives and relieve human suffering, improving healthcare in Tanzania.
+Photos from the event can be viewed here.

 Co-Chairs: Mari Agory, Georgie Badiel, Mbago Kaniki, and Flaviana Matata.